Modified March 17, 2020

 NOTWITHSTANDING ANYTHING TO THE CONTRARY, EXCEPT FOR (A) BODILY INJURY OF A PERSON, (B) LIABILITY ARISING FROM GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, OR (C) A PARTY’S BREACH OF ITS CONFIDENTIALITY OBLIGATIONS, NEITHER OPENDORSE, NOR ANY OF ITS SUPPLIERS (INCLUDING BUT NOT LIMITED TO ALL EQUIPMENT AND TECHNOLOGY SUPPLIERS), OFFICERS, AFFILIATES, REPRESENTATIVES, CONTRACTORS AND EMPLOYEES, SHALL BE RESPONSIBLE OR LIABLE WITH RESPECT TO ANY SUBJECT MATTER OF THIS AGREEMENT OR TERMS AND CONDITIONS RELATED THERETO UNDER ANY CONTRACT, NEGLIGENCE, STRICT LIABILITY OR OTHER THEORY: (i) FOR ERROR OR INTERRUPTION OF USE, (ii) FOR LOSS OR INACCURACY OR CORRUPTION OF DATA OR COST OF PROCUREMENT OF SUBSTITUTE GOODS, SERVICES OR TECHNOLOGY OR LOSS OF BUSINESS; OR (iii) FOR ANY INDIRECT OR NON-OBJECTIVELY MEASURABLE, EXEMPLARY, INCIDENTAL, SPECIAL OR CONSEQUENTIAL DAMAGES.
 EXCEPT FOR (i) BODILY INJURY OF A PERSON, (ii) LIABILITY ARISING FROM GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, OR (iii) LIABILITY ARISING FROM A PARTY’S BREACH OF ITS CONFIDENTIALITY OBLIGATIONS UNDER THIS AGREEMENT, IN NO EVENT WILL OPENDORSE’S TOTAL LIABILITY TO CUSTOMER UNDER THIS AGREEMENT EXCEED THE TOTAL AMOUNT OF FEES PAID TO OPENDORSE BY CUSTOMER UNDER THIS AGREEMENT FOR THE 12 MONTH PERIOD PRIOR TO THE DATE OF THE CLAIM, IN EACH CASE, WHETHER OR NOT A PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-13.1 Subject to the limitations set forth in Section 12, Opendorse shall indemnify, defend and hold Customer harmless from and against any and all third party claims, losses, damages, suits, fees, judgments, costs and expenses (collectively, “Claims”) which arise out of or relate to a claim brought or sanction sought arising from allegations by third parties alleging that the Platform, Software or other services provided by Opendorse hereunder in accordance with this Agreement infringe any Intellectual Property right of any third party.
+13.1 Subject to the limitations set forth below, Opendorse shall indemnify, defend and hold Customer harmless from and against any and all third party claims, losses, damages, suits, fees, judgments, costs and expenses (collectively, “Claims”) which arise out of or relate to a claim brought or sanction sought arising from allegations by third parties alleging that the Platform, Software or other services provided by Opendorse hereunder in accordance with this Agreement infringe any Intellectual Property right of any third party.

 13.2 Customer shall indemnify and hold Opendorse and its employees, agents, representatives, officers, directors, and affiliates harmless from and against any all Claims which arise out of or relate to a claim brought or sanction sought arising from allegations by third parties alleging that a Content Suggestion violates any rights of any third party.